National Shrine of Saint Francis of Assisi

 Walk from the Montgomery Street BART station west along Market Street for one block to Kearny Street; turn right on Kearny, and about a half block from the corner you will find a MUNI bus stop.
 You can take the 30, 45, or 8BX lines.
 Regardless of which bus you take, get off at Green Street.
 (If you feel unsure about the stop, ask the bus driver for help.)
 See the small map in this section to locate the MUNI bus stop relative to the BART station; see the larger map above to find the bus stops near the Shrine.

-- You can take a taxi cab.
+- You can use Uber & Lyft or you can take a taxi cab.